dusamatej/Black-Scholes-Model/README.md

 The script dynamically:

   Fetches the current stock price from Yahoo Finance.

   Calculates the historical volatility of the stock based on recent price movements.

   Retrieves the risk-free interest rate by automatically matching U.S. Treasury bond yields to the user's expected option expiration time.

   Computes the theoretical call and put prices.

-Visualizes the call option payoff diagram including the strike price and break-even point.

 ✅ Designed for educational, analysis, and lightweight financial modeling purposes.